ElegantEngineeringTech/laravel-invoices/README.md

 }
 ```

-### Mailable Attachment
+### Attaching Invoices to Mailables

-You can easily attach an invoice to your `Mailable` like this:
+You can easily attach an invoice to your `Mailable` as follows:

 ```php
 namespace App\Mail;